Kiana-Jahanshid/Image-Processing/Assignment_28/README.md

 ## How to install
 Run Following Command :
-> pip install -r requuirements.txt
+> pip install -r requirements.txt
 ## how to run :
 Execute this commands for each of the python file, in terminal :
 > python cat_face_detection.py